wp-plugins/subscribe2/ReadMe.txt

 = Why do I need to create a WordPress Page =

-Subscribe2 uses a filer system to display dynamic output to your readers.
+Subscribe2 uses a filter system to display dynamic output to your readers.
 The token may result in the display of the subscription form, a subscription message, confirmation that an email has been sent, a prompt to log in.
 This information needs a static location for the output of the filter and a WordPress page is the ideal place for this to happen.

 If you decide to use Subscribe2 only using the widget you must still have at least one WordPress page on your site for Subscribe2 to work correctly.